Lemoncode/react-by-sample/11 TableMock/readme.md

      );
 }
 ```
+We can't use max-widh in the param style in.
+We must write 'maxWidth' in the react components.

 - Then we are going to implement a component that will display a list of members (and will
   make use of rows), _membersTable.tsx_: